jeffhandley/strickland/docs/1-Introduction/README.md

 ## Validation Results

-Strickland normalizes the validation result to always be an object with `isValid` and `value` properties.
+Strickland normalizes validation results to always be objects with `isValid` and `value` properties.

 If the validator returns a falsy value, then `isValid` will be `false`.
 If the validator returns `true`, then `isValid` will be `true`.
 If the validator returns an object, the truthiness of its `isValid` property will be used on the result's `isValid` property.